sparkflows/sparkflows-docs/docs/databricks/user-guide/reading-tables.rst

 Fire Insights enables you to read from and write to Databricks tables.

 Below is a workflow which reads data from the Databricks table ``xyz``.
-It then processes the data and print some sample result.
+It then processes the data and prints some sample results.

-Read Databricks table in Workflow
+Read Databricks Table in Workflow
 ------------------------------------------

-In the workflow use the processor 'ReadDatabricksTable'.
+In the workflow, use the processor 'ReadDatabricksTable'.
 It will allow you to read tables from Databricks.

-Then use the other processors in Fire for processing the data read from the Databricks Table.
+Then, use the other processors in Fire for processing the data read from the Databricks Table.

 Workflow
 ++++++++